Zimbra/elastic-stack/README.md

 ## Hardware and Software considerations

 You will need one additional virtual machine that will serve as the RSyslog logging server and the Elastic Stack server.
 You can optionally split the two but this is not really needed and not described in this guide.
 You will have to pick an operating system that is both supported by RSyslog and Elastic Stack.
-The instructions in this guide are for Ubuntu 20.04 LTS.
-In detail:
+The instructions in this guide are for setting up Elastic on Ubuntu 22.04 LTS and Zimbra 9 or 10 on Ubuntu 20.04 LTS.
+Details for Elastic system:

 - OS: Ubuntu 22.04 LTS
 - RAM: 8GB